Science-Backed Take On Coffee And Its Effect On Fasting

 Coffee with heavy cream

 Heavy cream contains fat and protein, that’s why it can affect your fasted state, if you add too much of it.
 However, 1 ounce of heavy cream has only 1 gram of fat and 1 gram of protein.
-That’s why it won’t break your fast and won’t significantly affect your fat burning process, but it can decrease your autophagy.
+That’s why it likely won’t break your fast and won’t significantly affect your fat burning process, but it may decrease your autophagy.
 Just remember that everything should be in moderate amounts.

 Coffee with almond milk

-Almond milk, as well as any nut milk, won’t break your fast.
+A splash of almond milk, as well as any nut milk, won’t break your fast.
 However, it is important to avoid almond milk with added protein or its sweetened versions.

 Coffee with cinnamon